 It also contains rosehip seed oil, which offers antioxidant and wrinkle-reducing properties while brightening and even out skin tone.
 Organic aloe vera soothes and offers anti-inflammatory properties.
 Olive oil is an emollient that moisturizes the skin.

-For oily and acne prone skin, this cleanser can be used 4-5 times per week.
-For sensitive or dry skin it can be used 2-3 times per week.
+For oily and acne-prone skin, you can use this cleanser 4-5 times per week.
+For sensitive or dry skin, you can use it 2-3 times per week.

 SkinMedica AHA/BHA Exfoliating Cleanser gently exfoliates while cleansing the skin to improve the look of skin tone and texture.
 This luxury cleanser combines naturally derived alpha hydroxy acids (AHA) with a beta hydroxy acid (BHA) and jojoba spheres to exfoliate and clear away excess sebum and dead skin cells for improved skin texture.